 store the authentication tokens either as (automatic) function

-variables or using pam_[gs]et_data()
+variables or using pam_[gs]et_data() the

 associated memory should be over-written explicitly before it